wbounas/jquery-ajax-token-auth/README.md

 #### Code along: Write a sign-up script

-Next we'll want to actually register with the API.
+Let's register with the API.

 We'll modify `scripts/sign-up[-json].sh` to connect to the `ga-library-api`.

 #### Code along: Sign-up from our client

 Now let's put code into `assests/scripts/auth/*` to get another "e-mail" address registered with the API.
-We'll again start with the echo server.

 ### Logging into the API